Do Sermons Belong in Church?

 So we hire someone who tells us we need him and then asks for money so he can stick around.
 If we didn’t revere our preachers so much and cling to our sacrosanct practices, I’d call this a racket.

 As I read about the church in the New Testament, there is plenty of preaching.
-But the preaching is always directed at those who are not following Jesus, the folks outside the church.
+But I wonder if sermons belong in church.
+In the Bible, the preaching is always directed at those who are not following Jesus, the folks outside the church.

 Yes, there is teaching inside the church, but I’ve not yet found any passage that says it happens every Sunday or is given by paid staff.
 In the examples I see, missionaries do the teaching when they come to visit or the congregation instructs one another as they share with each other.